freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.Network.md

 ###<a name="SendUssdRequest">SendUssdRequest</a> ( s )

 **Description:** Send an Unstructured Supplementary Service Data (USSD) request to the network.
-Responses will be delivered via the signal <a href="specs/org.freesmartphone.GSM.Network/#IncomingUssd">IncomingUssd</a>
+Responses will be delivered via the signal [IncomingUssd](specs/org.freesmartphone.GSM.Network.IncomingUssd)</a>

 ***Implementation Note***